itfanr/ros2-wiki/Windows-Development-Setup.md

 ```
 call "C:\Program Files\rti_connext_dds-5.2.3\resource\scripts\rtisetenv_x64Win64VS2015.bat"
 ```

 where the exact paths may need to be slightly altered depending on where you selected to install RTI Connext DDS.
 The path above is the current default path as of version 5.2.3, but will change as the version numbers increment in the future.

-Otherwise, ROS 2 will default to using eProsima FastRTPS as the middleware.
+Otherwise, ROS 2 will default to using eProsima's Fast-RTPS as the middleware.

 ### Building the ROS 2 Code